-A bank's ability to earn money affects its safety and soundness.
-Earnings may be retained by the bank, boosting its capital cushion, or be used to address problematic loans, potentially making the bank more resilient in tough times.
-However, banks that are losing money have less ability to do those things.
+A bank's profitability affects its safety and soundness.
+Earnings can be retained by the bank, increasing its capital buffer, or be used to deal with problematic loans, potentially making the bank better prepared to withstand economic shocks.
+Obviously, banks that are losing money have less ability to do those things.

-Bofi Federal Bank scored 26 out of a possible 30 on Bankrate's earnings test, beating out the national average of 16.06.
+Bofi Federal Bank scored 26 out of a possible 30 on Bankrate's earnings test, exceeding the national average of 15.12.

-One important way to measure a bank's earnings is return on equity, or net income (essentially profit) divided by the total amount of equity.
-Bofi Federal Bank's most recent annualized quarterly return on equity was 18.80 percent, above the national average of 8.10 percent.
+One key measure of a bank's earnings is return on equity, or net income (profit, essentially) divided by total equity.
+The most recent annualized quarterly return on equity for Bofi Federal Bank was 18.80 percent, above the national average of 8.10 percent.

-For the twelve months ended December 31, 2017, the bank recorded net income of $150.8 million on total equity of $872.6 million.
+The bank reported net income of $150.8 million on total equity of $872.6 million for the twelve months ended December 31, 2017.
 The bank experienced an annualized return on average assets, or ROA, of 1.76 percent, above the 1 percent deemed satisfactory in accordance with industry standards, and above the average for U.S. banks of 1.00 percent.